JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 number of boolean elements of the wrappers will be directly related to the number of floating values wrapped by our arithmetic wrappers.

-In order not to duplicate code, we'll use the same architecture as for arithmetic wrappers : a CRTP with base class for common code, and inheriting classes for specific implementation.
-Here is the implementation of the simd_vector_bool class, the base used to generate bitwise assignment operators and logical operators overloads in inheriting classes :
+In order not to duplicate code, we'll use the same architecture as for arithmetic wrappers: a CRTP with base class for common code, and inheriting classes for specific implementation.
+Here is the implementation of the simd_vector_bool class, the base used to generate bitwise assignment operators and logical operators overloads in inheriting classes:

 {% coderay lang:cpp simd_base.hpp %}
 template <class X>